From the Quantum Breakdown Model to the Lattice Gauge Theory: Mapping to the lattice gauge theory

-We emphasize that the mapping between the minimal quantum breakdown model and the lattice gauge theory is not exact.
-This distinction arises from the presence of an on-site potential in the quantum breakdown model, which results in an effective magnetic field for link spins in Eq.~\eqref{eq:link_Ham}.
-Nevertheless, our exploration has revealed that the minimal quantum breakdown model shares the same gauge symmetry structure as the $U(1)$ lattice gauge theory, which can be seen in Eq.\eqref{eq:Qc_Breakdown}, Eq.\eqref{eq:gauge_link}, and Eq.\eqref{eq:gauge_lattice}.
+By employing the above substitutions and setting the parameters $J_m=-t^\prime$ and $\mu_m=(-1)^m\mu$, the minimal quantum breakdown model in Eq. \eqref{eq:link_Ham} can be mapped into the $S=\frac{1}{2}$ version of the quantum link model in Eq. \eqref{eq:spin_QLM}.
+However, this mapping is not exact.
+The distinction arises from the staggered chemical potential in the minimal quantum breakdown model, which results in a staggered magnetic field for link spins in Eq.~\eqref{eq:link_Ham}.
+The staggered magnetic field for link spins is different from the energy term of electric fields $g^\prime(\hat S_{m,m+1}^z)^2$ presented in Eq.\eqref{eq:spin_QLM}.
+An interesting future direction is to investigate the effect of this effective magnetic field on the quantum dynamics of the underlying many-body system.
+Nevertheless, we emphasize that the minimal quantum breakdown model shares the same gauge symmetry structure as the $U(1)$ lattice gauge theory, which can be seen in Eq.\eqref{eq:Qc_Breakdown}, Eq.\eqref{eq:gauge_link}, and Eq.\eqref{eq:gauge_lattice}.

-In general, quantum simulations of the lattice gauge theory make great efforts to enforce the gauge condition $\hat {\mathcal{G}}_j\ket{\psi}=0$ in experiments.
+In general, quantum simulations of the lattice gauge theory make great efforts to enforce the gauge condition $(\hat {\mathcal{G}}_m-\frac{1-(-1)^m}{2})\ket{\psi}=0$ in experiments.
 However, the connection between lattice gauge theory and the quantum breakdown model we revealed here suggests that the other gauge sectors may also unveil intriguing physical phenomena.
 In the next section, we focus on the Hamiltonian Eq.~\eqref{eq:link_Ham} and delve into several typical gauge sectors, to illustrate the rich dynamical phenomena exhibited by the minimal quantum breakdown model.